3 Reasons to Join an Online Freelance Community

 Have you ever considered joining an online freelance community?
 While there are many benefits to freelancing, it can be a lonely occupation.
 Freelancers often work remotely, meaning there are far fewer opportunities to connect with other people.

-What is a Freelance Community?
+What Is a Freelance Community?

 A freelance community is a group, either in person or online, that comes together to discuss the highs and lows of freelancing, share knowledge, and support each other in their freelance careers.